prasad9921/Attendance_automation_using_FaceRecognition/README.md

 # Attendance_automation_using_FaceRecognition

-Attendance Automation using Face Recognition
+The repo Attendance Automation using Face Recognition consists of FaceRcognition, Multiple Face detection, Liveness detection, and Attendance updation using a microcontroller.